Where to go on holiday in July

 The Italian Lakes offer a picturesque setting for family holidays in July, with charming hotels, great beaches and lots of opportunities for boat trips and activities.

 The coastline of Northern Spain is perfect for families in July.
-It offers lovely uncrowded beautiful beaches, green countryside, excellent food and wine, mountains and historic villages.
+It offers lovely uncrowded beautiful beaches, green countryside, excellent food and wine, mountains and historic villages – but unlike southern Spain, it has a short season.
 Fly or take the overnight ferry, staying in a self-catering cottage or traditional small hotel.
+Alternatively, explore the region on a good-value self-drive holiday.

 In Britain we particularly like Sands Resort in North Cornwall, which has a great programme for children.